UdithaIshan/middleware-assignment/readme.md

-# MicroProfile generated Application

-## Introduction

-MicroProfile Starter has generated this MicroProfile application for you.

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+# SCS3203 Assignment

 ## Packaging and running the application

-If you want to build an _??ber-jar_, execute the following command:
+If you want to build an uber-jar, execute the following command:

-    ./gradlew build -Dquarkus.package.type=uber-jar
+    ./gradlew quarkusBuild --uber-jar

 To run the application: